catalyst-cooperative/pudl/docs/intro.rst

 and includes CSVs, Excel spreadsheets, and Visual FoxPro database (DBF) files.

-The PUDL software will download a copy of the appropriate raw inputs automatically as needed, and organizes them in a local :doc:`datastore <datastore>`.
+The PUDL software will download a copy of the appropriate raw inputs automatically as needed, and organizes them in a local :doc:`datastore <dev/datastore>`.

 .. seealso::